dux/json-exporter/README.md

   # define exporter for User class
   define User do
-    # same as - prop :company, export(model.company)
+    # same as prop :name, model.name
-    export :company

     prop :name
-    prop :email

     prop :calc do
       # access passed @model vi @model or model
       model.num * 4
     end

+    # same as - prop :company, export(model.company)
+    export :company

+    # attact full export of model.company as company_full property
+    prop :company_full, export(model.company, full: true)

     # add only to version 3+
-    version 3 do
+    if meta.version > 2 do
       prop :extra, :value_1
     end

     # is current user name dux?
     prop :only_for_dux do
-      user && user.name.include?('dux') ?
+      meta.user && meta.user.name.include?('dux') ?
 'Only for dux' : nil
     end

-    meta :foo do
-      # run only if meta[:foo] is truthy
   end
 end
-end

-# to export
+# example, to export
-JsonExporter.export @company,
+JsonExporter.export(@company, {
-  user: Current.user,      # defnied @user for exporter
+  user: Current.user,      # defnies current user for exporter, export based on user privileges
-  version: 2,              # define version against you want to export (default 1)
+  full: true,              # define that you want full object, not just
-  depth: 2,                # how deep do you want nesting to go (2 default)
+  exporter_depth: 2        # how deep do you want nesting to go in case of recursive export (default 2) })
-  compact: true,           # remove keys with null values, default false
-  wia: true,               # allow meta and response access as hash with indifferent accecss, deafult false
-  meta: { ip: request.ip } # pass meta info

 # Example export
 {